History of the Jews in Milwaukee: 20th Century

-Due to its religious tolerance, industry and German roots, the city was considered a good place for Jews.
-Many of the community's early Jewish founders had assimilated into the city's educated German elite.
-By 1912, the last German-language temple in Milwaukee voted to switch to English as a reflection of the community's adoption of English as the majority language.
+Due to its religious tolerance, industry and German roots, Milwaukee was considered a good place for Jews.
+By the early 20th century, many of the community's early Jewish founders had assimilated into the city's educated German elite.
+In 1912, the last German-language temple in Milwaukee voted to switch to English as a reflection of the community's adoption of English as the majority language.

 By 1925, the Jewish population in Milwaukee had grown to 22,000, which was eleventh largest concentration of Jews in the United States at the time.
 Secondary waves of Jewish immigrants came to the city in the hundreds after the rise of the Nazi party in Germany in the 1930s and the end of the Soviet Union in the late 1970s into the 1990s.
 These Eastern European immigrants settled on the West Side of Milwaukee in the Haymarket, Sherman Park, Upper East Side and Shorewood neighborhoods.

 Milwaukee was home to multiple Jewish newspapers, including two Yiddish newspapers: the Wochenblat (1914-1932) and the Yidishe Shtimme (1930-1931).
 In 1921, the Wisconsin Jewish Chronicle was founded as a newspaper that was published weekly and continues into the present day to be published online.

 Jews in Milwaukee became heavily involved in entrepreneurship in various industries, such as grocery stores, clothes-making, recycling, meatpacking and manufacturing.
 Kohl's, ManpowerGroup, Master Lock, Sigma-Aldrich and the MGIC Investment Corporation were all founded in Milwaukee during this time.
 The Jewish Vocational Service, the first rehabilitation agency in the United States to help veterans retrain and find jobs, opened in 1938.

 By 1951, although Jews made up only 3% of Milwaukee's population, 20% of the doctors and 17% of the attorneys in the city were Jewish.
 The Jewish population was estimated at 23,000 in 1968.

 The Milwaukee Jewish Film Festival, held annually in October to showcase local and international Jewish films, began in 1997.

 21st Century

-In April of 2008, the Jewish Museum Milwaukee opened to the public.
+In April 2008, the Jewish Museum Milwaukee opened to the public.
 It grew out of the Milwaukee Jewish Archives and features oral histories, films, and artifacts related to the Jewish community in Milwaukee.

 A 2015 study by the Center for Urban Initiatives and Research at the University of Wisconsin-Milwaukee estimated that there were approximately 25,800 Jewish people living in the Greater Milwaukee area in 2011, which is 1.8% of the general population.
 24% of respondents never attended synagogue, 49% attended a few times a year and 8% attended about once a month.

 Hillel Milwaukee serves the community's young adult and student population.
 There is also a Chabad center and a Jewish Studies department at the University of Wisconsin-Milwaukee.